The Hidden Organization: Mapping the Networks That Run Your Company

 Measuring Inclusion Beyond Headcounts

 Traditional diversity metrics count representation but miss inclusion.
-Network analysis reveals whether diverse employees are truly integrated into influence networks or isolated on the periphery.
-Research consistently shows that underrepresented groups often have fewer network connections despite similar qualifications—not because of ability but because of systemic barriers to relationship formation.
+Network analysis reveals whether employees are truly integrated into influence networks or remain isolated on the periphery.
+Research consistently shows that underrepresented groups often have fewer network connections despite similar qualifications.
+Not because of ability but because of systemic barriers to relationship formation.

 Major companies now use network analysis to ensure diverse employees are integrated into influence networks.
 They identify where certain groups or individuals are isolated and create cross-functional projects, mentorship programs, and collaboration spaces designed to build connections.